loibucket/hes-2020-DGMD-S-17-AUTOBUS/Report2.md

 - Loi: Build image recognition to stop jetbot
 - Nate: Video and submit finished tutorials of jetbot running them.
 - Nate: Build ML model for color and object detection for use in starting, stopping and speed control.
-- Eric: implement sample route operation.
+- Eric: Build ML model, create and tag images for additional training to develop better models.
 - Yikun: Construct the road prototype at my home for test drive, and finalize road-following modules on blankets setup to simulate a bus scneario in desert regions.
 - All: Work on final project documentation and presentation with the team.